Cyclothymia: Research

 Whether subtypes of bipolar disorder, such as cyclothymia, truly represent separate disorders or are part of a unique bipolar spectrum is debated in research.
 Cyclothymia is typically not described in research studies or diagnosed in clinical settings, making it less recognizable and less understood by professionals.
 This absence of cyclothymia in research and clinical settings suggests that cyclothymia is either being diagnosed as another mood disorder or as a non-affective psychiatric disorder or not coming to scientific or clinical attention due to a lack of diagnostic clarity or because the nature of cyclothymia is still highly contested.
 Additionally, the current diagnostic criterion for cyclothymia emphasizes that symptoms are persistent, which suggests that they are enduring traits rather than a psychological state, thus, it has been argued that it should be diagnosed as a personality disorder.
 Since the symptoms tend to overlap with personality disorders, the validity and distinction between these two diagnostic categories has been debated.

 Lastly, the tendency of cyclothymia to be comorbid with other mental disorders makes diagnosis difficult.
 These issues prevent consensus on the definition of cyclothymia and its relationship with other mental disorders among researchers and clinicians.
 This lack of consensus on an operational definition and symptom presentation is especially pronounced with children and adolescents because the diagnostic criteria have not been adequately adapted to take into account their developmental level.

 Society and culture

+Actor Burgess Meredith wrote of his cyclothymia in his 1994 autobiography So Far, So Good, describing the violent mood swings he experienced due to the disorder.

 Actor Stephen Fry has spoken about his experience with cyclothymia, which was depicted in the documentary Stephen Fry: The Secret Life of the Manic Depressive.

 Singer Charlene Soraia has cyclothymia and wrote a song about her experiences with the disorder.

+Radio and television presenter Matt Edmondson has spoken about his diagnosis of cyclothymia.